Shauanaa/ME462/README.md

 Run the commander code and publish to the topic.

 #### 6. Additional Commands
-- To calibrate the camera: `python calibrate_camera.py`
+- To segment the leds from the camera image : `python led_finder.py`
-- To test the LED system: `python test_leds.py`
+- To detect the QR code labels of the robots and positions of them: `python qr_code_label_and_centroid_detection.py`

 For more detailed instructions and troubleshooting, please refer to the `docs` folder.